CIIS Center for Writing and Scholarship

 at where it is coming from.

-This guide from Cornell University addresses all types of information
+This guide from Cornell University addresses the ten things to look for when you evaluate an information

 Academic writing usually emphasize scholarly articles, and articles

 in reviewed journals.
-This resource will help you limit your research
+This resource from Cornell University will help you limit your research

 to the scholarly literature.